 This one is a bit obvious.
 The name Wolfgang is a combination of the words ‘wolf’ and ‘gang’ to mean a gang of wolves.
-It is also a common given name in Germany
+It is also a common name in Germany.

 Translation: Arms have legs.
-Legs have no arms; poor legs!
+Legs don’t have arms; poor legs!

-This is a nonsensical pun that focuses on the same pronunciation of the words die Arme and.
-Arme.
-Arme means “arms” but it also means “poor” or “pitiful.”
+This is a nonsensical pun that focuses on the exact pronunciation of the words die arme and arme.
+Arme means “arms,” but it also means “poor” or “pitiful.”

 German Jokes in English